The Mini-Kappa MK3 is a multi-axes goniometer head for MX crystallography beamlines.

 It reaches a rotational precision of ±0.05° for κ axis & ±0.09° for Φ axis and can be equipped with the SmartMagnet sample holder.

-Mounted on a MD3 High Precision X-ray diffractometer, the Sphere of Confusion (SOC) that is achieved on the Ω axis is <1 µm (measured with a Mini-Kappa in maximal opening position – 180 deg – @ 90 deg/s)
+Mounted on a MD3 High Precision X-ray diffractometer with an UP configuration, the Sphere of Confusion (SOC) that is achieved on the Ω axis is 100 nm.

 Data Collection optimization